Have a question or just want to learn more? We're here to help.

 Take a moment to learn more about the general roles and responsibilities of Reservists.

-Upon completion of initial seven to nine week Recruit Training (known as Boot Camp), those pursuing a Mass Communication Specialist role report to Fort George G. Meade, Md., where they receive formal Navy technical training at “A” School for 25 weeks.
-Here, they develop a working knowledge of basic still photography, digital imaging, photojournalism, news writing, public affairs, layout and design in preparation for their first assignment.
+After you attend Boot Camp, you’ll report to Fort George G. Meade, MD to attend “A” School.
+Here, you’ll learn the basics of still photography, digital imaging, photojournalism, news writing, public affairs, layout and design in preparation for your first assignment.

 Mass Communication Specialists in the Navy Reserve serve in an Enlisted role.
 Before receiving the ongoing professional training that comes with the job, initial training requirements must be met.

 Beyond offering access to professional credentials and certifications, Navy training in the field of mass communication can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.
-You may also continue your education through opportunities like the following:
+You may continue your education through:

 General qualifications may vary depending upon whether you’re currently serving, whether you’ve served before or whether you’ve never served before.